12+ Writing can be lonely, especially if you're living on your own in a cramped flat, in another country, far away from family and friends.

 "That's okay," I'd say and top up her twenty pence with thirty from my pocket.

-To compound the old woman's sorrow, her new daughter-in-law's children were "yobs": "They lounge about in shorts that leave nothing to the imagination."
+To compound the grandmother's sorrow, her new daughter-in-law's children were "yobs": "They lounge about in shorts that leave nothing to the imagination."

 In contrast, she spoke warmly of her distant grandchildren.
 "There's my grandson who works at the coal mine and another one who restores antiques and ..."
-We found a suitable frame for her photo and walked back to the cash register.
+We found a frame for her grandson's photo and walked back to the cash register.

-"Did I tell you my name is Zeita?" she asked.
-I shook my head.
-"But my grandchildren call me Grandma Zeit."
-The old woman, Zeita, Grandma Zeit said she hoped her grandchildren would come and visit her -- before she got too much older.
+The grandmother, Zeeta, Grandma Zeet said she hoped her grandchildren would visit her soon.
 "At eighty-three," she said with another sigh, "it's best not to plan too much into the future."

 I put her grandson's photo in the frame for her and rang up the sale on the cash register.
 It was three pounds.
-Grandma Zeit only had one pound in her purse, so I topped it up with two pounds from my pocket.
+Grandma Zeet only had one pound in her purse, so I topped it up with two pounds from my pocket.
 She thanked me and left the shop.
-I never saw her again.
+And I never saw her again.

 As I said, writing can be lonely, especially if you're on your own, far away from family and friends.

 © 1992 Robert Fairhead

-When I uncovered it recently, I thought of crafting the exchange into a short story, but as started I typing up the words, I realised it would also shape nicely into this blog post.
+When I uncovered it recently, I thought of crafting our exchange into a short story.
+But as I typed up the words, I realised it would also shape nicely into this blog post.